 I prefer soft carbon steel over stainless because it's easier to sharpen in the field.
 And because it's a softer steel I can dress the edge with a strop to get it working sharp again.
 Without spending a lot of time on sharpening.

 You can reduce rust on both types of steel by keeping it dry and oiling it often.
 And if you're storing your knife for a while wrap it in an oily cloth.
-I use vegetable-based oil because I use my knife to eat with.
+I use vegetable-based oil because I use my knife in food prep.

 The newer model the SOG Bowie, has a black coating.
 My older model is bright stainless steel and not painted.
 The knife balance's well in my hand.

 The handle has a covering of Kraton.
 A rubber like substance.
 Kraton gives the handle a better grip when the knife is wet.
 It has a sticky feel to it but works well.